 Morning brings hope after a night of dread.
 Gary munched on the cereal and stared straight ahead at the door of a flat white refrigerator.
 It revealed no hope nor clues.

 At 11:15 he walked along the railroad tracks near his home.
 He thought about returning home and packing a few belongings in an old army surplus backpack and hoping a train: west to Chicago and east to Pittsburgh.

 He wondered what advice Beez might offer.
-“Perhaps if I tell him what I’m going to do he will offer to take me to Samoa or some other far flung and out of the way place, at least till Old Black Maggie dies.
+“Perhaps if I tell him what I’m going to do he will offer to take me to Samoa or some other far-flung and out of the way place, at least till Old Black Maggie dies.
 She’s going to get me; I know she is.
 She will hunt me down and knife me or haunt me until I die of fright.
 I wonder if she practices voodoo?”

 There on the bank below him was an old man.
-He was a hobo dressed in old cloths.
+He was a hobo dressed in old clothes.
 He sat on the bank holding a fishing pole made from a tree branch.
 Gary walked off the bridge and slid down the steep bank to the river.
 He walked toward the man.